jonnonz1/nz-statute-book/acts/public/2015/health-and-safety-at-work-act-2015.md

 ### 142 Person may notify regulator of interest in knowing of enforcement action taken by regulator
 (1) A person may notify the regulator in the manner determined by the regulator that the person has an interest in knowing whether a particular incident, situation, or set of circumstances has been, is, or is to be subject to the taking of enforcement action by the regulator.
-(2) If the regulator receives a notification under subsection (1), the regulator must— (a) establish whether—
+(2) If the regulator receives a notification under subsection (1), the regulator must— (a) make reasonable efforts to establish whether—
     (i) it or any other regulator has made a decision to take any enforcement action in respect of the incident, situation, or set of circumstances; or
-    (ii) any regulatory agency has made a decision to take prosecution action in respect of the same incident, situation, or set of circumstances; and
+    (ii) any relevant regulatory agency has made a decision to take prosecution action in respect of the same incident, situation, or set of circumstances; and
   (b) notify the person in writing of that decision, but not the reasons for the decision.
+(3) In subsection (2), relevant regulatory agency means— (a) a regulator under this Act:
+  (b) the CAA:
+  (c) the New Zealand Police:
+  (d) the New Zealand Transport Agency:
+  (e) Maritime New Zealand:
+  (f) the EPA:
+  (g) Fire and Emergency New Zealand:
+  (h) the Ministry of Health:
+  (i) ACC:
+  (j) the Ministry of Business, Innovation, and Employment, including any statutory officer who carries out work for that agency:
+  (k) a local authority of the region or district in which the particular incident, situation, or set of circumstances occurred or arose:
+  (l) a medical officer of health for the health district in which the particular incident, situation, or set of circumstances occurred or arose:
+  (m) an agency prescribed as a relevant regulatory agency for the incident, situation, or set of circumstances that has occurred or arisen.

 ### 143 Prosecutions by regulator
 Subject to section 144, a prosecution for an offence under this Act may be brought only by the regulator.